SonyaMoisset/Pluralsight_Training/README.md

 - TDD as a Design Tool by Nate Taylor
 - UI Architecture by Garann Means
 - User Experience Tips and Tricks for Developers by Amber Israelsen
+- Building a JavaScript Development Environment by Cory House

 ## Tools
 - Sublime Text 3 From Scratch by Jesse Liberty